Harshit-09/LTTS-C-project/README.md

    Can be used anytime

 ## What
-   machine code to iplement atm system for transaction
+   Machine code to implement atm system for transaction

 ## Where
    Can be used in atm mahine any where